Babydoll sheep Australia

 Why do you shear your lambs faces?

-Babydoll lambs are renowned for their wonderful woolly faces, this is one of the features of our Australian Babydoll Sheep but woolly faces come summer also mean grass seeds.
+Babydoll lambs are renowned for their wonderful woolly faces, this is one of the features of our Babydoll Sheep but woolly faces come summer also mean grass seeds.

-To combat this we have all our lambs' faces wigged (shorn) by our experienced NZ shearer.
+To combat this, we have all our lambs' faces wigged (shorn) by our experienced NZ shearer.

 This ensures our lambs don't get our WA grass seeds in their eyes.
 It makes the lamb look slightly less adorable, but it is essential for there everyday health and safety.